gmarchesiv/DataCleaning_GooglePlay/readme.md

 # Google Play Store Apps Analysis

 ## Project objective
-The objective of this project is to highlight the specific characteristics of the most popular apps, by rating.
+The objective of this project is to highlight the specific characteristics of the most popular apps by rating at Google Play Store.

 I aim to answer the following questions:

-- Are ratings category sensitive?
+- What categories have better ratings?
-- Are ratings price sensitive?
+- Are there differences in ratings between paid and free apps?
-- Do other features such as number of reviews, number of installs or content rating have any influece on rating?
+- Do other features such as number of reviews and content rating have any influece on rating?

-The complete analysis is conducted in the Jupyter notebook.
-Annotations are done after each question and conclusions are summarized at the end of the notebook.
+The complete analysis is conducted in this Jupyter notebook.
+Annotations are done after each section and conclusions are summarized at the end of the notebook.

 ## Dataset
 The dataset contains information for 9660 apps on the Google-Play store.